syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ![](Series_images/high.png)

- In the above screenshot, the second segment’s high value is less than the first segment’s high value and therefore the stroke color is filled with bear fill color.
+ In the above screenshot, the second segment’s high value is less than the first segment’s high value.
+So, the stroke color is filled with bear fill color.

  **Comparing the low values**